cdk8s-team/cdk8s/rfc/helm-synthesis.md

 * **What is the difference between CDK8s library and CDK8s app?**

-  Libraries are reusable components that defines constructs but CDK8s App contains initialization of these constructs with necessary inputs.
+  Libraries are reusable components that defines constructs but CDK8s app contains initialization of these constructs with necessary inputs.

 ---